frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

     print(even_sum)
 ```

-In this pseudo code we can see:
+In this pseudocode, we observe the following steps:

 1. **Input Reading**: First, we read the value of $n$ (inventory size) and the integer array $inventory$.
 Then, we read the number of adjustments $q$ and each adjustment.
 2. **Initial Calculation**: We calculate the initial sum of even numbers in the $inventory$ array.